 The team behind the Small Communities, BIG Solutions Conference created an award ceremony to highlight those who are driving forward success in southern West Virginia.
-Since its start in 2018, many individuals, employers, nonprofits, organizations and institutions have been recognized through the Power of Performance Awards for their remarkable work in southern West Virginia.
-As the Small Communities, BIG Solutions Conference enters its third year, the awards advisory team remains dedicated to sharing success stories, highlighting #WVSolutions and honoring those who are leading the way.
-The awards selection team is looking to highlight success stories within the following 21-county region: Boone, Cabell, Clay, Fayette, Greenbrier, Kanawha, Lincoln, Logan, Mason, McDowell, Mercer, Mingo, Monroe, Nicholas, Pocahontas, Putnam, Raleigh, Summers, Wayne, Webster and Wyoming counties.
+Since its start in 2018, many individuals, employers, nonprofits, organizations, and institutions have been recognized through the Power of Performance Awards for their remarkable work in southern West Virginia.
+As the Small Communities, BIG Solutions Conference enters its fourth year, the awards advisory team remains dedicated to sharing success stories, highlighting #WVSolutions, and honoring those who are leading the way.
+The awards selection team is looking to highlight success stories within the following 21-county region: Boone, Cabell, Clay, Fayette, Greenbrier, Kanawha, Lincoln, Logan, Mason, McDowell, Mercer, Mingo, Monroe, Nicholas, Pocahontas, Putnam, Raleigh, Summers, Wayne, Webster, and Wyoming counties.

 Power of Performance Honorees are selected from one of the following categories:

 - Putting People to Work: Are you involved in a project that is helping to put people to work?
 Share your story, whether it is through training, connecting workers with existing jobs or hiring workers for your new start up, we want to know how you are helping to connect potential employees with job opportunities.
 This conference wants to showcase successful workforce programs that are connecting the dots between employers and the workforce as well as employers who are hiring.